vijay2181/jenkins-docker-ansible-deployment/README.md

 vi var.yaml
 -----------
 env: "dev"
-docker_user: "vijay2181"
-docker_passwd: "password"
 image_tag: "latest"

-- you need to encrypt this file using ansible-valut
+- you can encrypt this file if needed
+- those variables can be overriden at cli

 vi ansible-docker.yaml
 ----------------------